Anthony Thompson (Gaelic footballer): Inter-county

+After his club's 2005 Donegal SFC title win, Thompson was called into the Donegal senior team by manager Brian McIver.

 Thompson was a member of the Donegal squad that won the 2007 National Football League.

 Under the management of Jim McGuinness, and in McGuinness's first season in charge, Thompson won the 2011 Ulster Senior Football Championship, playing and scoring two points in the final against Derry.
 He played again when Donegal returned to the final in 2012.
 Donegal defeated Down in that game.
 Normally a quiet member of the team, in the All-Ireland Senior Football Championship quarter-final defeat of Kerry at Croke Park on 5 August 2012, he knocked teammate Patrick McBrearty out of the game with his head.
-He played in the 2012 All-Ireland Senior Football Championship Final against Mayo.
+He played in the 2012 All-Ireland Senior Football Championship final against Mayo.
 Donegal won.
 Though nominated for an All Star he was not successful, but was selected as a replacement All Star for the Football Tour of New York when others such as Colm McFadden and Frank McGlynn were unable to attend.

 Thompson won his third Ulster Senior Football Championship in 2014, scoring one point against Monaghan in the final.
-He played 52 of the 54 league and championship matches under McGuinness's management, missing only two league games against Cork and Kerry due to injury; only goalkeeper Paul Durcan played in more games under McGuinness.
+He played 52 of the 54 league and championship matches under McGuinness's management between 2011 and 2014, missing only two league games against Cork and Kerry due to injury; only goalkeeper Paul Durcan played in more games under McGuinness.

 Under the management of Rory Gallagher, who succeeded McGuinness ahead of the 2015 season, Thompson continued to play for his county.
 For much of Donegal's 2015 campaign, he commuted from his work base in Essex, England.
 He moved back to Ireland in 2016.
 His last appearance for Donegal during Gallagher's ill-fated managerial reign was against Dublin in the 2016 All-Ireland Senior Football Championship quarter-final defeat at Croke Park, a game in which he scored one point.

 Thompson returned to the fore under the management of Declan Bonner.
 He collected his fourth and final Ulster SFC in 2018, appearing as a second half substitute for Odhrán Mac Niallais in the final against Fermanagh.
 However, he did not return after the winter.